gvwilson/thirdbit/src/fiction/arecibo/index.md

 "Oh?
 Like what?"
 Tap tap on her palm and her glasses start recording.
-The scar on his temple—a botched augment, she guesses, or maybe a memento of combat in Florida or Georgia.
+The scar on his temple—a botched augment, she guesses.
 She blinks the image to Sergei.

 The stranger looks at her quizzically.